noah111121/Nuker-Bot/README.md

 **Welcome to The Waffle and Fox Corporation's Nuker Bot repository.
 Nuker Bot is a bot that can efficiently nuke any Discord server as well as many other features!
 Interested?
 Check the [Wiki](https://github.com/The-Waffle-and-Fox-Corporation/Nuker-Bot/wiki) for more information!**

+Please note that if you are using the Python file, you need Python 3.9 as of v1.6.

 ### Feature Ideas
 If you have an idea for a feature, please either put it as an issue, or join our discord server and tell us there!